wpernath/ocpdev-book/chapter5/Chapter 5- GitOps And ArgoCD.md

 With Kubernetes and GitOps we are able to define everything as a file, which helps us to store everything in a Version control system and use what those VCS provide.

 Having a tool like ArgoCD which keeps the repository and the Kubernetes cluster in sync, is just the natural evolution of the idea.

-## Final note on this blog series
-I started writing **Automated Application Packaging and Distribution with OpenShift** back in January 2021 originally, because I just wanted to have some notes for my day to day work.
-Then I realized that there are tons of things out there which need to be explained.
-People in my classes were telling me that they are overwhelmed with all the news around Kubernetes and OpenShift, so I decided to not only talk about it, but also write and blog about it.

-The positive feedback I got from readers around the world motivated me a lot to continue writing just another chapter.
-I wasn’t aware that I am able to write so much on a development topic.

-Thanks a lot for this.
-Thanks for reading.
-And thanks a lot for all your feedback.

 [1]:	https://www.gitops.tech "GitOps description"
 [2]:	https://argoproj.github.io/argo-cd/